glasnt/talks/2019_05_PyConUS.podium/slides.md

 So there is a way to roughly translate between the different mediums.

-This is useful if we are working with charts that only define the floss colours.
+**This is useful if we are working with charts that only define the floss colours.**

+*If we're creating new charts, we don't care as much*

 But we start to see a problem here of missing colours between the two medium